LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

 .. literalinclude:: ../../../../examples/ex2-dot-product.cpp
                     :lines: 81-81

+With these parameters and data initialization, all the code examples presented below will generate the following results:

+ * the sum will be zero
+ * the min will be -100
+ * the max will be 100
+ * the min loc will be N/2
+ * the max loc will be N/2 + 1

 .. note:: Each RAJA reduction type requires a reduction policy that must
           be compatible with the execution policy for the kernel in which it is used.